rclone/rclone/docs/content/onedrive.md

 Chunk size to upload files with - must be multiple of 320k (327,680 bytes).

-Above this size files will be chunked - must be multiple of 320k (327,680 bytes).
+Above this size files will be chunked - must be multiple of 320k (327,680 bytes) and should not exceed 250M (262,144,000 bytes) else you may encounter `Microsoft.SharePoint.Client.InvalidClientQueryException: The request message is too big.
+The server does not allow messages larger than 262144000 bytes.`

 Note that the chunks will be buffered into memory.

 - Config:      chunk_size
 - Env Var:     RCLONE_ONEDRIVE_CHUNK_SIZE